thielicious/aLoad/README.md

 # aLoad

-Automatically loads PHP clases from a given path based on a modular separator.
+Automatically loads PHP classes from a given path based on a modular separator.

 ---
 <br>